 Cortizo is a substantial systems company.
 The Cortizo name is very well known, especially in Europe and globally.
 The entire product range covers not just sliding doors.
 You will also find windows, residential doors, curtain walling and panel systems.
 Also available are balustrades and even PVCu products.

 For sliding doors, there are 12 different models, although just two are widely available for homeowners and installers.
 These are the Cor-vision Sliding door and the Cor-Vision Plus sliding door.
+More recently, the Cortizo 4700 offers a more conventional flat styling alongside Origin, Smart Systems and Aluk sliding doors, but with better brand perception amongst some.

 Both the Cortizo Cor-Vision and Cor-Vision plus models use the structurally bonded method of upper-tier sliding doors.
 The bonded glass and the slim interlock are two features making Cortizo doors popular.
 Another is their contemporary look and the many ways to customise them.